tousifanaam/english-to-morse-code-audio/README.md

 # usage
-Type in a messege string and the program will play the output it as morse code in audio
+Type in a messege string and the program will output the text in morse code as both text and audio

 # how to
 - clone the repo